imfx77/kanboard-plugin-Wysiwyg-MD-Editor/README.md

     <summary><strong>Translations</strong></summary>

 - _`en_US` translation available ONLY_
-- some more translations might be mechanically added in the future using Google Translate
+- More translations might be mechanically added in the future using Google Translate

 </details>